DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 # Slide 2: Analog (2)

 - We had developed a peak detector that triggers on waveform peaks.
-The signal from this circuit will help us identify peaks perform power calculations in our microcontroller.
+The signal from this circuit will help us identify peaks and perform power calculations in our microcontroller.
 This arises from the limitation of sampling and the quantified representation of the signal.

 # Slide 3: Digital (1)